Graphic design with the phrase Guide to Web Accessibility in Higher Education.

 There are several tools you can use to help you make your higher education website compliant.
 These include:

-From accessibility concerns to broken links, misspellings, and SEO issues, our Omni CMS Insights tool scans your website and then provides you with a list of problems and recommendations on how to fix them.
+From accessibility concerns to broken links, misspellings, and SEO issues, our Modern Campus CMS Insights tool scans your website and then provides you with a list of problems and recommendations on how to fix them.
 You can use this website checker to audit your site for a quick inventory of pages that need attention.
 Take advantage of our free scan offer today to check your website against the new WCAG 2.1 guidelines.

-Omni CMS Insights is a web accessibility checker that scans for accessibility issues on your site and recommends fixes.
+Modern Campus CMS Insights is a web accessibility checker that scans for accessibility issues on your site and recommends fixes.

-Omni CMS Insights is a web accessibility checker that scans for accessibility issues on your site and recommends fixes.
+Modern Campus CMS Insights is a web accessibility checker that scans for accessibility issues on your site and recommends fixes.

 Central Knowledge Base